geoxel/fhe-dotnet-bench/README.md

-Building a native TFHE library for .NET C# interop and benchmarking it.
+Building a .NET C# interop on TFHE library and benchmarking it.

 ## Setup